-Research is a major component of the NSH Blood and Marrow Transplant, Leukemia and Immunotherapy programs.
-The high quality of our research program is demonstrated by NSH-BMT, one of twenty national BMT Programs and Program Consortia, selected as a Core Clinical Center for the Blood and Marrow Transplant Clinical Trials Network (BMT-CTN).
-NSH-BMT joins only 19 other elite BMT Programs (and is the only one in the state of Georgia) in becoming a primary recipient of this competitive award and status.
+Research is a major component of the NH Blood and Marrow Transplant, Leukemia and Immunotherapy programs.
+The high quality of our research program is demonstrated by NH-BMT, one of twenty national BMT Programs and Program Consortia, selected as a Core Clinical Center for the Blood and Marrow Transplant Clinical Trials Network (BMT-CTN).
+NH-BMT joins only 19 other elite BMT Programs (and is the only one in the state of Georgia) in becoming a primary recipient of this competitive award and status.

 Our experienced research team includes research nurses, pharmacists experienced in the handling of investigational agents, and laboratory personnel.

 At NH-BMT your BMTGA physicians and clinical research team will offer you possible treatment option(s) including both standard of care treatment as well as potential clinical trials, providing you with the information you need to make an informed decision.
 To help you and your family understand what is involved in a clinical trial, the following information is available for your review, What is a Clinical Trial?

 Important facts to know about clinical research:

 - The goal of clinical research trials is to determine the safety and efficacy of new drugs which will hopefully improve survival and quality of life.